 After the fire, these rooms are reduced to a six hundred square foot pile of smoldering stuff we used to care about.
 The walls are still standing, but blistered and black.
-My mother’s first batch of original oil paintings claim a spot in one of the layers of stinking rubble.
+My Mother’s first batch of original oil paintings claim a spot in one of the layers of stinking rubble.
 She left them with us on her return to Spain.
 Her charred canvasses curl like French crepes.

 The floor-to-ceiling shelves of classic writings are now soggy blackened globs of pulp.
 They have toppled into a jagged heap of literature.
 Humpty Dumpty.

 We don’t have a thing to wear, literally.
 Word spreads to the clubby Lit Department, and good-hearted people stop by with bags of things you pass on to strangers when you hear they’ve been vanquished.
 I am grateful for the warm sweat pants, already broken in on jogging trails by faculty wives.
 My eyes light up when I see Levi’s under a stack of Penney’s T-shirts.
-I am a contestant on a game show, making outfits from a bag of clown clothes.
+I am a contestant on a game show, creating outfits from a sack of clown clothes.

 In her hurry to rejoin Don Diego Manuel Gomez de Esperanza, Mom also left behind the VW Squareback she bought in Germany, shipped to New York, and drove across the U.S.A.
 We had agreed to sell it and send her the money.
 Luckily, her insurance takes care of replacing the blown out windshield.
 That’s the only damage to her car.
 It’s been parked outside, buffered by fog.
 Our precious sports car, garaged against the rust, is incinerated.
 Insurance doesn’t cover blowing up our own car, so we keep hers.
 We need transportation to get me to my first job interview.
 I have two weeks to find something to wear.

-During the interview, the committee asks me about the fire.
+During the interview, the screening committee asks me about the fire.
 I guess I need to talk about it.
 I haven’t spoken out loud since the limp hoses were reeled back onto their drums, and one of the big sweaty firemen told us we were lucky to be alive.

 “We expected to be pulling corpses outa here,” he says.